Sweet Potato vs. White Potato

-Sweet potatoes are a staple at Thanksgiving dinners.
-To learn more about this vegetable, we got in touch with Alison Duncan, Professor, Department of Human Health and Nutritional Sciences, University of Guelph.
-What we discovered may make you want to put them on the menu more than once a year.
+Sweet potatoes are a staple at holiday dinners and regular or white potatoes are enjoyed year-round.
+To learn more about these vegetables, we got in touch with Dr. Alison Duncan, Professor, Department of Human Health and Nutritional Sciences, University of Guelph.

-We’ve heard that sweet potatoes are super nutritious… just how nutritious are they??
+We’ve heard that sweet potatoes are nutritious – is that true?

 Dr. Duncan: Sweet potatoes are packed with nutrition!
 They are high in dietary fibre, essential vitamins and minerals and especially beta-carotene, which we can convert into vitamin A in our body.
 You can easily get your entire vitamin A daily requirement from a sweet potato.
 Vitamin A is great for your eye health and your bones.
 Additionally, vitamin A helps fight against skin, lungs and mouth infections.

 What’s the nutritional value of white potatoes and how do they compare to a sweet potato?

 Dr. Duncan: White potatoes and sweet potatoes both pack a nutritional punch and are part of a healthy diet.
 They contain similar amounts of carbohydrates, fat and protein, vitamin C and potassium.
 Sweet potatoes have more fiber and beta-carotene (which our body converts to vitamin A).
 But really it is a nutritional tie and you can’t go wrong, any kind of potato is amazing and should be included in a healthy diet.

 Dr. David Douches, director of the Potato Breeding and Genetic Program at Michigan State University, gave us some history of how white potatoes have developed.